Matt Morgan, Owner

 Traveling the world and her mom are two strong influences that helped to shape Chef Maria.
 As far back as she can remember growing up in Brazil, Maria was the prep cook at home stirring pots that she was not even tall enough to see into.
 Her passion for cooking and desire to better the world led her to culinary school and studying environmental engineering and eventually sustainable cuisine.
 Ten years ago Maria left her homeland in South America to experience something she had never known before, the mountain lifestyle.
 She started her American life in Vail, where she fell in love with snowboarding, and then moved to Washington to further her knowledge in farm to table cooking and menu development that synchronized with the seasons and local farmers.
 Missing the mountains and her new outdoor passions, Maria decided to come back to the Rocky Mountains.
 Arriving in Vail during the off-season, Maria knocked on Sweet Basil’s closed door requesting a job.
 Although she was a great fit both professionally and personally with Sweet Basil, she has a natural connection to and skill of creation with the open fire used at Mountain Standard.
 When the opportunity presented itself, Maria was promoted to Sous Chef of Mountain Standard in 2018.

-Casey Swanson, Assistant Manager
+Casey Swanson, Dining Room Manager

 Just like most everyone else who was not born in Colorado, Casey never intended to move to a small mountain town in the Rocky Mountains.
 He also never imagined being in the restaurant industry.
 He first ventured to Colorado on a bike trip and after falling in love with the mountains and lifestyle that accompanied it, he decided to trade in his tent for a more permanent bedroom, get married, and start a family.
 Casey grew up in Glastonbury, Connecticut and attended college at Roger Williams University in Bristol, Rhode Island.
 Food was a big part of family gatherings and meal time was always special, so it is no wonder that Casey was drawn to the hospitality industry.
 Whether it was serving hamburgers and hotdogs at Family Burger Night or washing dishes at The Steak Pit that hooked him, Casey has come to realize that he is most at home making people happy with food and beverages.
 After managing a popular tavern in Breckenridge, he tried an office job with better family hours but it just wasn’t the right fit.
 The moment he walked into Mountain Standard, he knew it was a special place and the place for him.
 Casey started at Mountain Standard in April of 2018.
 At first he was worried about the commute to and from Summit County, but he soon realized that this was the time he could use to reflect on how lucky he is to live in a place that is truly majestic.
 Casey married his highschool sweetheart, shares his love of mountain biking with his daughter Lexi, and looks forward to teaching her and his son Mason how to ski.